1. Home

 Dairy products like ice cream, sour cream, cheese and milk can also inflame the lining of the bladder, as well as other unpleasant gastrointestinal symptoms like gas, bloating, diarrhoea or conversely, constipation.

-Try to steer clear of any of these products to avoid any discomfort, and if possible try substituting dairy in your Christmas cake or pudding recipes with plant-based or dairy-free alternatives
+Try to steer clear of any of these products to avoid any discomfort, and if possible try substituting dairy in your Christmas cake or pudding recipes with plant-based or dairy-free alternatives.

 Spicy, Acidic or Sugary Foods

-This will likely come as no surprise, but spicy foods are known for being irritants to the bladder and bowel, causing an inflammation of their lining.
+this will likely come as no surprise, but spicy foods are known for being irritants to the bladder and bowel, causing an inflammation of their lining.
 Acidic foods, like tomatoes or citrus, can also have this effect.

 When your bladder or bowel is irritated, it can trigger uncomfortable symptoms of incontinence - whether that be an increase in the frequency of urination or the need to have a bowel movement.